 2. Consider when to go on the trek.

 Annapurna Circuit Trekking is doable all year round.
-However, the best times to visit in terms of weather and mountain vistas are in the spring and fall seasons.
+However, the best times to visit in terms of weather and mountain vistas are spring and fall.
 These are also the busiest times of the year on the trail.
 Avoid these seasons if you want to enjoy the hiking trail in peace.
-Summer/monsoon and winter, on the other hand, are less busy seasons.
+On the other hand, summer/monsoon and winter are less busy seasons.
 Due to the harsh weather conditions, trekking during these seasons may include some technical difficulties.

-Nonetheless, it provides an opportunity to go alone and have the trail to themselves.
+Nonetheless, it allows them to go alone and have the trail to themselves.
 Winter also offers amazing alpine views that are truly stunning.
-Overall, as previously stated, Annapurna Circuit Trekking is possible throughout the year.
+As previously stated, Annapurna Circuit Trekking is possible throughout the year.
 It is entirely up to the trekkers and their personal choices in terms of planning.

 3. Choose a reputable or reliable trekking company.

-They also have networks in place to deal with immediate emergencies, such as airline delays and communication problems.
-Trekking companies will take care of everything from tiny things to large issues to guarantee trekkers have a pleasant journey in the Himalayas.
+They also have networks to deal with immediate emergencies, such as airline delays and communication problems.
+Trekking companies will take care of everything from tiny things to significant issues to guarantee trekkers have a pleasant journey in the Himalayas.

 4. Prepare for your trip beforehand.